Road names in Singapore

-Road names in Singapore come under the purview of Street and Building Names Board of the Urban Redevelopment Authority.
+Road names in Singapore come under the purview of the Street and Building Names Board of the Urban Redevelopment Authority.
 In 1967, the Advisory Committee on the Naming of Roads and Streets was formed to name roads in Singapore.
 The committee was eventually renamed the Street and Building Names Board (SBNB) in 2003.
 The secretariat role of SBNB was taken over by Urban Redevelopment Authority in 2010 and SBNB is under the Ministry of National Development of Singapore.